Saintsbury Professor of English Literature

 The Cambridge Companion to John Ruskin won the Ruskin Society's 'Book of the Year 2016' award, announced in the birthday meeting in the Art Workers' Guild, 11 February 2017.

-Francis O'Gorman's work has been externally supported by the British Academy, the Italian Cultural Institute, and the Arts and Humanities Research Council.
+Francis O'Gorman's work has been externally supported by the British Academy, the Italian Cultural Institute, the British Association for Victorian Studies, and the Arts and Humanities Research Council.

 He can be followed on Twitter @francis_ogorman.